ssg/streetcoder/README.md

 at [Microsoft's download page](https://dotnet.microsoft.com/download).

 One project requires .NET Framework in order to be built as it's part of a scenario about migrating from .NET Framework to .NET Core.
+If you're on an environment that can't build .NET Framework projects, you can open `streetcoder-nowin.slnf` solution filter to filter it out instead of the main solution file `streetcoder.sln`.

 I used [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) whose Community Edition is free, but you should also be able to use